rcw5/tutorials/bike-touring-route-planning/README.md

 **Should**

-- Work offline as much as possible (this is less of a concern than it used to be due to wifi connections everywhere and the ease of getting cellular data on my phone)
+- Not use huge amounts of mobile data, as it can be slow/expensive in many countries
 - Device should weigh as little as possible
 - Device should take up as little space in a pannier as possible
 - Be on a device that can be charged by USB